 How Does This Relate To Packaging Laws?

-• The mass of each ingredient
+• The mass or volume of each component;

 Importing and Exporting Goods – What Do I Need To Know?